Elevation: 7,460 ft

 This peak is not in the book.
 Published April 2018

-This Peak is located in the southwest corner of the Salmon River Mountains.
-It rises steeply out of the deep South Fork Payette River canyon.
-The Deadwood River borders the peak in the east and Big Pine Creek drains the peak’s western slopes.
-Slaughterhouse Creek drains the peak’s east face.
-John Platt and Michael Pelton climbed the peak in April 2018 via the peak’s southwest ridge.
+Slaughterhouse Peak is located in the southwest corner of the Salmon River Mountains.
+It rises steeply out of the deep South Fork Payette River Canyon.
+The Deadwood River borders the peak to the east and Big Pine Creek drains the peak’s West Slopes.
+Slaughterhouse Creek empties the peak’s East Face.
+John Platt and Michael Pelton climbed the peak in April 2018 via the peak’s Southwest Ridge.
 Use the link below to read John’s trip report.
+USGS Pine Flat

-Access this peak via the Payette River Highway aka the Banks Lowman Highway. [(D)(1) page 140] Follow the road east toward Lowman until you reach the turn for Big Pine Creek.
+Access this peak via Payette River Highway (i.e., the Banks/Lowman Highway) [(D)(1) on Page 140].
+Follow the ihghway east toward Lowman until you reach the turn for Big Pine Creek.
 This turn is signed for Scott Mountain.
 The coordinates for this starting point are found on the map below.
-There is good parking on the east side of the creek,
+There is good parking on the East Side of the creek.

 Southwest Ridge, Class 2

-The peak’s southwest ridge climbs steeply to the summit in just under 4.0 miles.
-There are no significant obstacles other than steepness along the way.
-John measured the round trip at 7.7 miles with 4,270 feet of gain.
+The peak’s Southwest Ridge climbs steeply to the summit in just under 4.0 miles.
+There are no significant obstacles.
+John measured the round trip at 7.7 miles with 4,270 feet of elevation gain.